NEW TRACK: body / negative ft. Midwife – ‘everett’

 CIL

 Tash and I caught enigmatic artist CIL when she supported t l k at The Jago in Dalston at the end of March last year.
 She’s a composer, poet and producer who manipulates sound via a motion-controlled synthesizer.
-Watching her gracefully move her hands around the altruistic equipment was hypnotising, as was listening to her deeply calm, soothing voice.
+Watching her gracefully move her hands around the idiosyncratic equipment was hypnotising, as was listening to her deeply calm, soothing voice.
 Definitely check her out, her performance is unlike anything I’ve ever witnessed before.
 (KC)

 So, even if you may be feeling apprehensive about 2023, at least there’ll be some fantastic music to accompany it!
 Massive thanks to all who supported GIHE throughout 2022, it really means the world.
 And huge thanks too to all the amazing bands and artists who’ve soundtracked it, and who will continue to soundtrack 2023!